-Popular national NBA voice Kevin Calabro joins the Trail Blazers for his first season as play-by-play television broadcaster in the 2016-17 season.
-Calabro most recently served as a regular postseason national play-by-play announcer for ESPN Radio, Turner Broadcasting and NBA TV, and as a broadcaster for Westwood One Radio during the NCAA Men’s Basketball Tournament.
+Popular national NBA voice Kevin Calabro is in the middle of his second season as play-by-play television broadcaster in the 2017-18 season.
+Before coming to Portland, Calabro served as a regular postseason national play-by-play announcer for ESPN Radio, Turner Broadcasting and NBA TV, a broadcaster for Westwood One Radio during the NCAA Men’s Basketball Tournament, as well as a basketball and football announcer for Pac-12 Network.
 A veteran of the NBA, Calabro spent 21 years as a television and radio broadcaster for the former Seattle SuperSonics until that franchise moved to Oklahoma City in 2008.
 Instead of relocating with the team, he chose his love for the Pacific Northwest and remained in the Seattle area.
 Calabro has received a number of accolades for his broadcast work on the national level with TNT, TBS, ESPN Radio and NBA TV.
 He was most recently honored with the 2016 Keith Jackson Western Sports Star of the Year award, given to a member of the media for communicating sports stories in the state of Washington.
 Calabro has also been honored by the National Sportscasters and Sportswriters Association as Washington’s “Sportscaster of the Year” in 1997, 2000-2003 and again in 2006.
 Calabro has also lent his voice to several Microsoft video games, including NBA Inside Drive, NBA Full Court Press, and NFL Fever, and as the play-by-play voice of Sony PlayStation NBA games.
 A native of Indiana and graduate of Butler University, Calabro’s NBA broadcasting career began in 1983-84 as play-by-play announcer for the former Kansas City Kings, now the Sacramento Kings.
-Calabro and his wife Sue have four children – Anthony, Nick, Lauren and Joe.
+Calabro and his wife Sue have children Anthony, wife Stephanie, Nick, Lauren and Joe.

-Lamar Hurd joins the Trail Blazers for his first season as Television Analyst in 2016-17.
-He will provide basketball analysis and insight on all Trail Blazers broadcasts and across social media channels.
-He will also join game-day segments on the Toyota Pregame Show and make appearances on Trail Blazers Courtside on Monday nights.
-Hurd comes to the Trail Blazers from the Pac-12 Network, where he was a college basketball analyst for four years.
+2017-18 marks the second season for Lamar Hurd as Trail Blazers Television Analyst.
+He provides basketball analysis and insight on all Trail Blazers broadcasts and across social media channels.
+He also joins game-day segments on the Toyota Pregame Show and makes appearances on Trail Blazers Courtside on Monday nights.
+Hurd came to the Trail Blazers from the Pac 12 Network, where he was a college basketball analyst for four years.
 In 2014, he began broadcasting games for ESPN as well.
 From 2008-11, Hurd served as a primary college basketball analyst for Fox Sports Northwest and Root Sports.
-With these networks, he provided commentary and basketball insight for their studio show, College Hoops Northwest, and also live broadcasts at Oregon State University men’s basketball games.
-Hurd was the starting point guard for Oregon State from 2002-06; he received All Pac-10 Honors, shared the team’s MVP award, and was named to the Pac-10 All Academic first team.
+With these networks, he provided commentary and basketball insight for their studio show, College Hoops Northwest, and also live broadcasts at Pac 12 men’s basketball games.
+Hurd was the starting point guard for Oregon State from 2002-06; he received All Pac 10 Honors, shared the team’s MVP award, and was named to the Pac 10 All Academic first team.
+In 2006, Lamar won the Pac 10 medal, which is awarded annually to only one male and female student-athlete at each of the conference’s institutions who best exemplifies excellence on and off the playing field.
 He played professional basketball in Germany from 2006-07, but returned to the United States in order to share his love of the game with local kids.
-He is the President of the youth organization The Other Side of Basketball, a program that uses the influence of basketball to positively impact lives through integrity, honesty and discipline.
+He is the Executive Director of the youth organization The Other Side of Basketball, a program that uses the influence of basketball to positively impact lives through integrity, honesty and discipline.
 Hurd graduated from Oregon State with a degree in Communications.
-His two brothers, Khari and Richard, Mother Marlene and two nieces live in Houston, Texas.
+He lives in Oregon with wife Bethany Hurd while his two brothers, Khari and Richard, Mother Marlene and two nieces live in Houston, Texas.

-Jordan Kent begins his first season as Television Studio Host in the 2016-17 season.
-Alongside Michael Holton, he will host the Toyota Pregame Show, McDonald’s Halftime Show and the Postgame Show.
-Kent brings more than five years of experience as a studio host to the Portland Trail Blazers as he continues to serve as host for Talkin’ Ducks, Ducks Football, and Ducks Postgame Live on CSN Northwest.
-He also brings more than 20 years of basketball knowledge to the desk after a successful basketball career that included Oregon first team all-state recognition in high school and three defensive player of the year awards for the University of Oregon men’s basketball team.
+Jordan Kent began his second season as Television Studio Host in the 2017-18 season.
+Alongside Michael Holton, he hosts the Toyota Pregame Show, McDonald’s Halftime Show, Postgame Show and Trail Blazers Courtside.
+In addition to his responsibilities with the Trail Blazers, Kent serves as the host for Talkin’ Ducks, #Ducks Football, and Ducks Postgame Live on CSN Northwest.
+He brings more than 20 years of basketball knowledge to the desk after a successful basketball career that included Oregon first team all-state recognition in high school and three defensive player of the year awards for the University of Oregon men’s basketball team.
 He also received Pac-10 first team All-Academic honors twice during his career.
 Kent graduated from the University of Oregon in 2006 with a Bachelor’s of Science in Business Administration.
 During his time at Oregon, Kent lettered in three sports - basketball, track and field, and football.
 During his football career, he earned Pac-10 honorable mention honors during his senior year before being drafted in the sixth round of the NFL Draft by the Seattle Seahawks and completing a 3-year NFL career with Seattle and St. Louis.
 In his free time, Jordan enjoys spending time with his wife Tiffany as they travel and cook recipes for her blog.
 In addition, the two of them host the Jordan Kent Skill Camps every summer, where they work with more than 1,000 kids across the state.

-Former Trail Blazer Michael Holton begins his 10th season with the Trail Blazers as an in-studio analyst.
+Former Trail Blazer Michael Holton entered his 11th season with the Trail Blazers as an in-studio analyst and his first full season as the home game radio analyst in 2017-18.
+Holton also hosts Trail Blazers Courtside along with Jordan Kent.
 Prior to his current role, Holton served as a radio analyst for the Trail Blazers and was also a color analyst for ESPN’s coverage of NCAA basketball.
 In addition, Holton served as a co-host on 750 KXL’s “Ducks Rewind,” a weekly show analyzing Oregon Ducks men’s basketball.
 Holton has also worked for NBC/KGW-TV and 1080 The Fan.
 After retiring from the NBA, Holton served as head coach of the University of Portland from 2001-06.
 Prior to that, Holton served as an assistant coach for Pasadena City College (1993-94), Oregon State University (1995-96) and UCLA (1996-01).
 Holton began his NBA career as a third-round selection by the Golden State Warriors in the 1983 NBA Draft but did not play until the 1984-85 season when he suited up for Phoenix.
 In six seasons, Holton played for the Suns, Bulls, Trail Blazers and Hornets.
 Holton played in 325 NBA games, averaging 6.2 points, 1.4 rebounds and 3.0 assists.
 Before beginning his professional career, the Seattle native earned his degree from UCLA, where he was a four-year letter winner for the basketball team from 1979-1983.